SS America (1939): Wrecked at Fuerteventura and break up (1994–2008)

 While discussions among the ship's owners, the towing firm, and the companies insuring the ship were going on, the ship was left to nature, with the forward part going aground on a sandbar.
 Within the first 48 hours of grounding, the pounding surf of the Atlantic broke the ship in two just past the second funnel.
 The ship was declared a total loss on 6 July 1994.
-The 344 ft stern section collapsed completely to port and sank in 1996, while the 379 ft bow section remained intact.
-As months passed after running ashore, the wreck attracted onlookers and even looters.
-Locals even created a zipline to the wreck to carry off anything valuable from it.
+The 344 ft stern section collapsed completely to port and sank by early 1997, while the 379 ft bow section remained intact.
+As months passed, the wreck attracted onlookers and even looters: Locals even created a zipline to the wreck to carry off anything valuable from it.
 Due to the rough waves and strong current, trying to reach the wreck was very unsafe.
-Over the years several people trying to swim out to the wreck had died while others had to be airlifted off once they got on board.
-Those that have gotten onboard showed views of the interiors and exteriors of the wreck such as sparse cabins and water crashing through the blown-out portholes.
-The only other documentation came from a German documentary in 1999 that showed the interiors and exteriors of the wreck, including rare views filmed just after the stern section had split apart.
+Over the years several people trying to swim out to the wreck died while others had to be airlifted off once they got on board.
+Those that got aboard showed views of the interior and exterior of the wreck such as sparse cabins and water crashing through the blown-out portholes.
+The only other documentation came from the German documentary Das Wrack der AMERICA in 1999 that showed the interior and exterior of the wreck, including rare views filmed just after the stern section split apart.
 As part of an art project, the film crew brought generators and floodlights aboard to illuminate the bow section.

-By 2004 the bow section continued to remain upright with the water eroding away cargo hold no. 1, making the bow section extremely top heavy.
-In November, 2005, the port side of the bow section collapsed, which caused the liner's remains to assume a much sharper list, and the remaining funnel detached and fell into the ocean.
-The collapse of the port side also caused the hull to begin to break up and by October, 2006, the wreck had almost completely collapsed onto its port side.
+In 2004 the bow section remained upright, with the water eroding away cargo hold no. 1, making the bow section extremely top-heavy.
+In November 2005 the port side of the bow section collapsed, which caused the liner's remains to assume a much sharper list, and the remaining funnel detached and fell into the ocean sometime between 13 and 15 November 2005.
+The collapse of the port side also caused the hull to begin to break up, and by October 2006 the wreck had almost completely collapsed onto its port side.

-In April, 2007, the starboard side finally collapsed, causing the wreck to break in half and fall into the sea.
+On approximately 20 March 2007 the starboard side finally collapsed, causing the bow section to break in half and fall into the sea.

-Debris Field (2008 – present)
+Debris field (2008 – present)

 It was noted in 2013 that the wreck was no longer visible on Google Maps.
 By 2018, only the bow was left visible, and only during low tide.

 In 2019, extensive underwater footage was taken of the American Star's debris field by scuba divers during a period of calm seas.
 While the liner's hull and superstructure are now fully disintegrated, there remain recognizable chunks of the vessel half buried in the sand.
 Anchor chains on the forecastle and a boiler are particularly intact.
 The detached funnel is also intact.
 The wreck site is teeming with marine life.